PyFstat/PyFstat/joss-paper/paper.md

 and the Spanish Ministerio de Ciencia, Innovación y Universidades (R.T.: ref.
 FPU 18/00694;
 D.K.: ref.
 BEAGAL 18/00148, cofinanced by the Universitat de les Illes Balears).
+This paper has been assigned document number LIGO-P2100008.

 # References